mmvpm/OffersService/README.md

 ## Overview

 The classified platform such as Craigslist or Avito that provides the opportunity for peer-to-peer exchanges of goods and services.
-The project was done as part of one of my university courses.
+The project was done as part of one of my university courses

 <img src="docs/overview-arch.png" width="600" alt="overview-arch"/>